sleepyOwl14/XPXExchangeSupport/example.md

 // If following bip44 method, we will have
 // format - m / purpose / coin type / account / change / address
 // ' - hardened derive
-// purpose - we use bip44 rule, so will be 44
+// purpose - Hardened derivation, we use bip44 rule, so will be 44
-// coin type -  we are not in the Registered coin types, please use index that is not in list of https://github.com/satoshilabs/slips/blob/master/slip-0044.md
+// coin type - Hardened derivation, we are not in the Registered coin types, please use index that is not in list of https://github.com/satoshilabs/slips/blob/master/slip-0044.md
-// account - independent user identities, start at 0 and sequentially increasing manner, same as bip32
+// account - Hardened derivation, independent user identities, start at 0 and sequentially increasing manner, same as bip32, hardened
 // change - it is bitcoin thing, so will keep at 0
 // address - derivation index, start at 0 and sequentially increasing manner, same as bip32 var coinHardenedNode = master.derive("m/44'/20000000'/0'/0");